 Today the first-floor flat is an exhibition area for permanent collections as well as temporary exhibitions inspired to the relations between Italy and the foreign artists of the nineteenth, twentieth and twenty-first century.

-Closed Mondays, 1st January, 25th December
+Closed on Mondays, 25 December

 To find out about all accessibility services, visit the Rome accessible section.